mearashadowfax/OpenStove/src/content/recipes/beef-stir-fry-sweet-peppers-green-beans.md

       - quantity: ""
         name: "Sesame seeds"

-recipeNotes: [
+recipeNotes:
-  "Choose tender cuts of beef like sirloin or flank steak for the best results.", "For added heat, include sliced chili peppers or a dash of chili flakes in the stir-fry.", "Feel free to add other vegetables like broccoli, carrots, or snap peas for variety.", "Serve the stir-fry immediately to enjoy the crisp texture of the vegetables.", "Leftovers can be refrigerated and reheated, but note that the vegetables may soften upon reheating.", "Adjust the seasoning and soy sauce according to your taste preference."
+  [
-]
+    "Choose tender cuts of beef like sirloin or flank steak for the best results.", "For added heat, include sliced chili peppers or a dash of chili flakes in the stir-fry.", "Feel free to add other vegetables like broccoli, carrots, or snap peas for variety.", "Serve the stir-fry immediately to enjoy the crisp texture of the vegetables.", "Leftovers can be refrigerated and reheated, but note that the vegetables may soften upon reheating.", "Adjust the seasoning and soy sauce according to your taste preference.", ]

 tags: ["stir-fry", "beef", "vegetables"]